usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 Transactions not covered by this guidance include those that are associated with national security systems as defined in 44 U.S.C. § 3542(b)(2).
 Private-sector organizations and state, local, and tribal governments whose digital processes require varying levels of assurance may consider the use of these standards where appropriate.

 These guidelines primarily focus on agency services that interact with the non-federal workforce such as citizens accessing benefits or private sector partners accessing information sharing collaboration spaces.
 However, it also applies to internal agency systems that are accessed by employees and contractors.
 These users are expected to hold a valid government-issued credential, primarily the Personal Identity Verification (PIV) card or a derived PIV.
-Therefore 800-63A and 800-83B are secondary to the requirements of FIPS 201 and its corresponding set of special publications and agency-specific instructions.
+Therefore 800-63A and 800-63B are secondary to the requirements of FIPS 201 and its corresponding set of special publications and agency-specific instructions.
 However 800-63C and the risk-based selection of an appropriate FAL applies, regardless of the credential type the internal user holds.
 FAL selection provides agencies guidance and flexibility in how to PIV-enable their applications based on system risk.

 ### 2.2.
 Considerations, Other Requirements, and Flexibilities

 Agencies may employ other risk mitigation measures and compensating controls not specified herein.
-Agencies need to ensure that any mitigations and compensating controls do not degrade the intended security and privacy protections of the selected assurance levels.
+Agencies must ensure that any mitigations and compensating controls do not degrade the intended security and privacy protections of the selected assurance levels.
 Agencies may consider partitioning the functionality of a digital service to allow less sensitive functions to be available at a lower level of authentication and identity assurance.